 However, in addition to the audio tour, the corresponding video is panoramic, meaning that you get a 360-degree view of one of the United States’ most premier landmarks.

-4. Explore Bright Farms.
+4. Explore Bright Farms remotely.

 Bright Farms, which is an indoor food growing company based out of Irvington, NY, aims to show kids how food gets from the greenhouse to the grocery store with its virtual tour.
 The farm’s head grower, Charlie, takes kids on an interactive tour of the indoor growing process from start to finish.

 As an added bonus, there is a fun quiz at the end of the film that lets your children test out their new wealth of knowledge.

 Next, consider taking a trip to the Great Wall of China.
 Here, you’re given two options for how you would like to experience one of the seven New Wonders of the World.

 On the one hand, the free option offers four different scenes choose from and you can use the arrow keys to obtain a panoramic view of your surroundings.

 However, on the other, if you’re willing to pay the $8 entrance fee, you can gain access to 14 scenes in higher-definition resolution.
 That said, no matter which option you choose, you’re guaranteed to have an experience that you’ll remember for the long-haul.

 If your child dreams of being an astronaut, there’s no better activity for them to check out than touring NASA’s International Space Station.
 NASA currently hosts four different videos of station tours on its website.
 They include Zarya and Zveda, Cupola and Leonardo, Harmony, Tranquility, and Unity, and Destiny, Columbus, and Kibo.

 In addition, if you’re looking for more NASA-related content, you can also take a tour of their Glenn Research Center.
 Here, you can explore what it feels like to be an astronaut by touring the Space Environments Complex (SEC) or the Zero-G tour.